top of page

 Smaller alleys

-Along the streets we witnessed the main cultural landmarks of Essaouira, the gnawa (Arabic: ڭْناوة) performance by some buskers.
+Along the streets we witnessed the main cultural emblem of Essaouira, the gnawa (Arabic: ڭْناوة) performance.
 Gnawa is a form of sub-Saharan African Islamic religious music.
-The world Gnawa is taken from the Hausa-Fulani demonym 'Kanawa' for the people from the Nigerian city of Kano, which was once under Moroccan influence.
+The world Gnawa is taken from the Hausa-Fulani demonym 'Kanawa' for the people from the city of Kano in Nigeria, which was once under Moroccan influence.
+Gnawa music is a form of spiritual healing and is often used to communicate with ancestral spirits.
 Gnawa is such an important cultural element of Essaouira that it is now an UNESCO ICH.

 Gnawa